EwanBurnett/BlastR/ReadMe.md

   - base damage
     - The scalable damage of the shot.
 This is used in Damage calculation, which also takes the shot's level into account.
   - base speed
+    - The speed at which the shot travels.
+Expressed as an impulse exerted on the shot's rigidbody.

 #####  Normal Shot ![Alt text](/Documentation/Shots/Shot_Normal_64.png)

 Normal Shots are standard fare - shooting in a straight line, with upgrades increasing their speed.